lewismorgan/lewis-webapp/README.md

 A personal landing page written in TypeScript using the React framework

+TODO: Change location of Mars and the astronaut based on screen widths

 ## Available Scripts

 In the project directory, you can run: